GL-Li/vimwiki/Rust_language.md

 ### QA: What are the differences between String and &str?  --- not completed

 **String is a data structure stored in heap**

 - used for dynamic string manipulation.
 - access through a pointer (reference) whose size is 24 bytes, including pointer, length and capacity of the string.
 The actual string data have variable size.
 - When talking about the size of a String object like in `let s = String::from("abc")`, is 24 bytes, it is the size of the pointer, not the actual data in heap.
 Actually `s` lives in stack and has a value of a pointer.
 The pointer points to the data in heap. `s` is just the pointer.
 - create with ways like:
     - `let aaa = String::from("aaa")`
     - `let bbb = "bbb".to_string()`
     - using macro `format!`
         ```rust
         let a = "aaa";
         let b = "bbb";
         let c = "ccc";
         let abc = format!("String {}{}{}", a, b, c)
             // a new String with data "String aaabbbccc"
         ```

 **&str is a borrowed reference to a string literal or a slice of String**.
-    - used it whenever possible as it is faster and simple than `String`.
+- use it whenever possible as it is faster and simple than `String`.
 - It does not own the data and is immutable.
     ```rust
     let x = "xxx";  // a &str type with fixed data and lives in stack
     let xs - "xxx".to_string(); // a string type and "xxx" is in heap
     ```

 ### QA: what are the ways of print with formatter {}?